Runningtarrens/Msweep/README.md

 # Keyboard sourcing

-For this Sweep build a used the Aurora Sweep kit from [Splitkb.com](https://splitkb.com).
-That kit offered all the bells and whistles you could ask for.
+For this Sweep build i used the Aurora Sweep kit from [Splitkb.com](https://splitkb.com).
+That kit offers all the bells and whistles you could ask for.
 Here is a link to the [Aurora Sweep Kit](https://splitkb.com/collections/keyboard-kits/products/aurora-sweep).
-You get everything you need out of one Hand and dont need to order in multiple stores.
+You can get everything you need out of one Hand and dont need to order in multiple stores.
 I made a mx build with Underglow and Backlight LEDs, i also added OLEDs.
 All those options to add those things are right there, to add them to your kit.